ivycheung7/ivycheung7.github.io/README.md

 Added user story: As a user, I would want to narrow down my choices by filtering out pets.
 Notes...
 Only have sizes as a filtering criteria for now.
 When there's available data from the database, we will stop hard-coding.

+4.18.16 Updates:
+--
+Added user story: As a user, I want to provide reviews on the adoption center so that other users can use those reviews to make decisions

+Added user story: As the application, I need a place to store shelter reviews from users

+Users can now register for an account and log into their account if they made one.

+There is now data in the database and the user reviews are pulled from the database.

 >>>>>>> ce865f962e585d5c9009a062dc71dca921169915